|

 eye-catching shed wondered, over beer one day, if I may not have an

-obsessive-compulsive disorder or some other form of mental illness.
-No one, he said very deliberately, goes that far just to create a small amount of storage
+obsessive-compulsive disorder, or some other form of mental illness.
+No one, he said very deliberately, goes that far just to create a very small amount of storage

 capacity.
 Clearly he found my interest in the details if not outright obsessive, then at least excessive and absolutely beside the point (which is spatial gain).